(Image: Zen Buddha Silence by Marilyn Barbone)

 The question of whether a company has entered permanent decline is anything but easy to answer, as virtually all companies appear to be in permanent decline when they hit a rock-bottom market quotation.
 Even if a business has been cyclical in the past, analysts generally adopt a “this time is different” attitude.
 As a pessimistic stock price inevitably influences the appraisal objectivity of most investors, it becomes exceedingly difficult to form a view strongly opposed to the prevailing consensus.

 Consider the following industries that have been pronounced permanently impaired in the past, only to rebound strongly in subsequent years: Following the financial crisis of 2008-2009, many analysts argued that the banking industry would be permanently negatively affected, as higher capital requirements and regulatory oversight would compress returns on equity.
 The credit rating agencies were seen as impaired because the regulators would surely alter the business model of the industry for the worse following the failings of the rating agencies during the subprime mortgage bubble.
 The homebuilding industry would fail to rebound as strongly as in the past, as overcapacity became chronic and home prices remained tethered to building costs.
 The refining industry would suffer permanently lower margins, as those businesses were capital-intensive and driven by volatile commodity prices.

 Are offshore oil drillers in a cyclical or a secular decline?
-It’s likely that oil will return to $65-85, at least in the next 5-10 years.
+It’s likely that oil will return to $65-85 in the next 3 to 5 years.
 But no one knows for sure.